ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

     ![Prometheus Graph](images/solution55-openshift-ibm-cloud-hidden/prometheus-01.png)
     </p>

-5. There is a lot more we could investigate with Prometheus, but we are going to closely examine {{site.data.keyword.mon_short}} in more detail later.  {{site.data.keyword.mon_short}} montiors {{site.data.keyword.openshiftshort}} and the other IBM Cloud Services in a single managed service.
+5. There is a lot more to investigate with Prometheus, but instead the fully managed {{site.data.keyword.mon_short}} service will be covered later.

 ## Scaling the application

-In this section, we'll leverage the metrics we've observed in the previous step to automatically scale our UI application in response to load.
+In this section, the metrics observed in the previous section can be used to scale the UI application in response to load.

 ### Enable Resource Limits

-Before we can setup autoscaling for our pods, we first need to set resource limits on the pods running in our cluster.
-Limits allows you to choose the minimum and maximum CPU and memory usage for a pod.
+Before autoscaling maximum CPU and memory resource limits must be established.

-Verify your script to simulate load is running, Grafana showed you that your application was consuming anywhere between ".002" to ".02" cores.
+Verify script to simulate load is running.
+Grafana earlier showed you that the load was consuming anywhere between ".002" to ".02" cores.
 This translates to 2-20 "millicores".
-That seems like a good range for our CPU request, but to be safe, let's bump the higher-end up to 30 millicores.
+To be safe, let's bump the higher-end up to 30 millicores.
 In addition, Grafana showed that the app consumes about `25`-`35` MB of RAM.
-Set the following resource limits for your deployment now.
+The following steps will set the resource limits in the deployment

 1. Switch to the **Administrator** perspective and then navigate to **Workloads > Deployments** in the left-hand bar.
 Choose the `patient-health-frontend` Deployment, then choose **Actions > Edit Deployment**.